Hammerbeam roof: Examples

+Modern roofs

-Recently, as part of an extensive restoration project undertaken by Historic Scotland, the hammerbeam roof of the Great Hall at Stirling Castle was completely restored.
+As part of an extensive restoration project undertaken by Historic Scotland, the hammerbeam roof of the Great Hall at Stirling Castle was completely restored.
 Green oak from 350 Perthshire trees was used to fabricate and erect 57 hammerbeam trusses spanning approximately 15 metres.
 Since its construction around 1502 by King James IV of Scotland, structural loads from the roof had caused the walls of the hall to deflect outwards.
 To ensure that the ridge of the roof would be level and straight, the trusses were each made with a slightly different pitch and span.
 The restoration started in 1991 and was completed in 1999.

-Other examples are in the Parliament Hall in Edinburgh, the Great Hall in Edinburgh Castle, the chapel of New College, Oxford, the Great Hall of Athelhampton House, Dorchester, Dorset the Great Hall of Darnaway Castle in Moray, and the Great Hall of Dartington Hall, Totnes.

-A spectacular modern example of a hammer-beam roof is the new Gothic roof of St George's Hall at Windsor Castle, designed by Giles Downe and completed in 1997.
+A spectacular modern example of a hammer-beam roof is the new Gothic roof of St George's Hall at Windsor Castle, designed by Giles Downe and completed in 1997, though it does not actually have horizontal hammer-beams.
 This replaced the previous flatter roof which was destroyed in the 1992 Windsor Castle fire.
+Other modern examples are in the chapel of New College, Oxford and the Great Hall of Dartington Hall, Totnes (the latter's form based on traces of the medieval roof visible in the wall plaster).